 What is a Toehold Position/Purchase?

-A toehold position is an acquisition or investment strategy where an investor targets a particular company and buys less than 5% of the company’s stock.
-This position allows them to exert pressure onto the company, whether this is to acquire them or to raise performance and bring in return.
+A toehold position is an acquisition or investment strategy where an investor targets a particular company but buys less than 5% of the company’s stock.
+This “toehold” position is sufficient to enable them to exert pressure on the company, whether aiming to ultimately acquire it or merely to raise its performance and improve returns.
 Due to the small ownership percentage, the purchase does not need to be filed with the Securities and Exchange Commission (SEC).

-Essentially, the toehold position gets the investor’s foot (or ‘toe’) in the door of the company.
-It is often the first step made by an investor that is looking to acquire the target company.
+Essentially, the toehold position gets the investor’s foot (or toe) in the door of the company.
+It is often the first step made by an investor who is looking to acquire the company.

 Corporate Finance Institute® offers financial modeling training courses to help you learn more about the decision making process behind investing!

 How Does a Toehold Position Work?

 As mentioned, a toehold position is simply a small but significant equity position with a company.
 The position taken does not exceed 5% of the company’s outstanding shares – this is in order to avoid having to report the purchase to the Securities and Exchange Commission.

 Only a purchase above the 5% threshold requires the buyer to file a notice with the SEC explaining what their intentions are.
 The notice to the SEC must include whether more shares are going to be purchased, how many, and for what reason.
 This filing would necessarily reveal any potential takeover attempt.